 - CONFCOMMERCIO, to facilitate access to credit to the world of micro-enterprises and SMEs by establishing a guarantee on a first portfolio of 100 million newly disbursed loans (Tranched Cover)

 - ANFIA, National Association of Automotive Industry, for actions to support the production chain, development of human capital, offer of non-financial services to enterprises

 - Confindustria Small Industry, for financial support for training, generational change, the sectors and economic sustainability, social and environmental

-Considering that many small and medium enterprises are part of complex supply chain networks, often with strong relationships at local level, another project called “Programma Sviluppo Filiere” was launched to support the growth of manufacturers of excellence by creating an innovative model of collaboration between the Bank and the Lead Company.
+Considering that many small and medium enterprises are part of complex supply chain networks, often with strong relationships at local level, since 2015, another project called “Programma Sviluppo Filiere” was launched to support the growth of manufacturers of excellence by creating an innovative model of collaboration between the Bank and the Lead Company.

 This attention is also reflected in the analysis that the Studies and Research department carries out regarding local economies and production chains with the aim of identifying customer needs and strengthening its product model, by facilitating access to credit, the various forms of production aggregation and the promotion of companies with a recognised strategic role in the chains.